All-Star Events: Art Haus exhibition to raise money for local non-profit

 - Watch as children’s laughter intertwines with the colors of the sky, and embrace the moment with complimentary face painting, transforming young faces into living works of art.

-Von and Rogers have partnership was born at News 8.
-They met during her time hosting WISH-TV’s ‘All Indiana‘.
+Von and Rogers’ partnership was born at News 8 during her time hosting WISH-TV’s “All Indiana.”

 “She was very motivated by my project and I was very motivated by hers.
-So we decided to collaborate. said Von.
+So we decided to collaborate, Von said.

-Von has travelled the world and is excited to bring a new form of art to the All-Star crowd while helping a good cause.
-“There’s other types of Art and there’s other types of fundraising we can do.” said Von.
+Von has traveled the world and is excited to bring a new form of art to the All-Star crowd while helping a good cause.
+“There’s other types of Art and there’s other types of fundraising we can do,” she said.